 Salary and Job Outlook

-According to the Bureau of Labor Statistics, security guards earned an average pay of $36,700 in 2022, with the top 10 percent making $51,350.
-The BLS also states that by 2031, the demand for security guards is expected to see little to no change.
+According to the Bureau of Labor Statistics, security guards earned an average pay of $40,440 in 2023, with the top 10 percent making $57,400 or more.
+The BLS also states that by 2032, demand for security officers is expected to show little to no increase or decrease in demand.
 Those with background in law enforcement will have an edge in the hiring process.

 SHERIFF OR DEPUTY SHERIFF